wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- He figured that an individual doctor certainly could make an impact within his practice, and possibly even in his local hospitals and region.
 Maybe that was a path to offering a shining example of what better health care could be.
 Which way to choose?
 Actually, that wasn’t the tough decision for him.
 Andy was convinced that the policy route was the most potentially impactful and interesting, so that’s the path he was going to pursue.
-The tough choice was how to do it. #space
+The tough choice was how to do it. #ñspace
 		- ([Location 2484](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=2484))
 	- -
 	- -